zolbarna/nnp/README.md

 # nnp
 Dockerized NUT, with prometheus exporter

-The main idea is creating a container which can collect a monitoring data from a UPS via NUT, and also provides a timeseries data for prometheus.
-The data conversion is happening on-the-fly with a NGINX+PHP which directly calling the UPSC with a NAME of your UPS defined in the nut.conf.
+The main idea is creating a container to collect a data from a UPS via NUT.
+After a small align these datas avaliable for prometheus scraping.

 For example if your UPS name defined as "effekta" you can collect a metric with prometheus via the following url: